Two-Dimensional Quantization for Geometry-Aware Audio Coding: Future Work

 \textbf{Mutual-information.} To analyze the dependency structure induced by Q2D2, we compute mutual-information (MI) between the two coordinates of each 2D pair before and after quantization.
 The pre-quantization MI is nearly zero, indicating that the linear projections produce statistically independent components.
 After quantization, MI increases substantially, showing that the 2D grid introduces structured dependencies and compresses each pair onto a lower-dimensional manifold.
 This behavior helps explain patterns in codebook usage and the reconstruction differences observed across grid types.
 Resualts are showen in Figre ~\ref{fig:MI}.

-\section{future work}
+\textbf{Sampling rate.} We evaluate Q2D2 across sampling rates (16, 24, 48 kHz), corresponding to increasing token rates (i.e., higher bitrates), while keeping all hyperparameters fixed.
+Results on LibriTTS test-clean are: Results are shown in Table ~\ref{tab:Bitrate}.
+Q2D2 maintains strong and stable quality as bitrate increases, with consistent gains in PESQ, STOI, and V/UV F1.
+UTMOS remains relatively stable.
+As a structured, codebook-free method, increasing tokens directly improves resolution without under-utilization issues.
+These results indicate that Q2D2 scales effectively beyond low-bitrate regimes and remains competitive at medium and high bitrates.

+\textbf{Reconstruction Speed.} We evaluate the reconstruction speed of Q2D2 and WavTokenizer on a single NVIDIA RTX6000 48G GPU on the LibriTTS test-clean dataset.
+We calculate the real-time factor (RTF) by dividing the total reconstruction time by the duration of the generated audio.
+The results are shown in Table ~\ref{tab:reconstruction-speed}.
+These results demonstrate the high reconstruction efficiency of Q2D2.

+\section{Future Work}

 Beyond two-dimensional grids, a key direction is extending to three-dimensional quantization geometries and systematically exploring new grid structures, including simplex tilings, higher-order polytopes, and mixed-dimensional partitions.
 Such designs may better capture correlations across latent features and provide richer representational capacity, enabling more efficient neural audio compression.
-Moreover, Q2D2 has not yet been extensively trained or evaluated on music and diverse audio domains, where its structured quantization could also deliver strong reconstruction quality.
-In terms of evaluation, a primary avenue for future work is to test our model on downstream tasks, particularly Text-to-Speech (TTS).